yuyangstatistics/researchlog/_posts/2021-01-21-commonse-reasoining-in-ai.md

 ### Future Directions
 1. integrate mathematical logic with Web mining.
-2. investigate how facts gathered from Web mining can con- strain the development of mathemati- cally grounded theories.
+2. investigate how facts gathered from Web mining can constrain the development of mathematically grounded theories.
 3. consider other modes of reasoning: analogy, fram-based reasoning, abstraction, conjecture, explanation.
 4. use cognitive science.